Being made redundant – opinions required!

 Things began to change

-A internal vacancy for a technical writer caught my eye, so I applied.
-Suddenly, there was noticeable concern amongst “powers that be” regarding someone still on their probation applying for a change of role!
+A internal vacancy caught my eye for which I applied, and suddenly there was noticeable concern amongst “powers that be” regarding someone still on their probation applying for a change of role!
 Open, friendly colleagues became a little more guarded, and I was pulled to one side and asked if I had any concerns about my work.
 I was offered the choice of continuing in my existing role and having my probation ended early as promised, or having it postponed whilst I pursued the application (on the grounds that were I to be successful, the new line manager would need to “assess” me).
 I chose the latter, but was sadly not successful in my application.
 The promised early end to probation never reappeared however.

 At the same time, I had some issues at home, in the form of my adult daughter being made redundant and needing to be financially supported.
 This caused financial stress, and together with increasingly long work hours and task complexity, a few cracks began to show in my calm demeanour at work.
 Approaching me under the guise of a helpful “bedside manner”, management sought to identify anything problematic, and offering to lend an ear.
 I spoke to them of troubles and financial issues outside of work, my taking anti-depressant medication for stress and anxiety since an incident the year before, and the lengthy hours I was working.
 Supposedly genuine concern was expressed, and lip service paid to ensuring I was supported.
 Suggestions were made about booking training time with senior colleagues to reinforce knowledge, and I began to work from home a little more often to save money on transport.